-The battery developed at Stanford University is ‘fast-charging, long-lasting and inexpensive’, according to its designers.
+The battery was developed at Stanford University, so the brightest and best have created a battery which is ‘fast-charging, long-lasting and inexpensive’, according to its designers.
 Aluminium was considered to replace the Lithium batteries for a long time, due to its low cost and high charge storage capacity.
 But, the previous attempts with different cathodes failed miserably.

 The Aluminium-Ion battery consists of two electrodes: a negatively charged anode made of Aluminium and a positively charged cathode made of graphite along with an ionic liquid electrolyte, inside a flexible polymer- coated pouch.
 There are many factors which make this Aluminium battery a better and greener alternative to the traditional lithium-ion batteries.
 Lithium-ion batteries tend to catch fire due to short-circuit within the battery.
 That is not a problem with these batteries.
 They work fine even when punctured.

 Compare to modern Li-ion batteries which can survive only about 1000 charging/discharging cycles, this Aluminium battery developed in the laboratory was able to withstand more than 7,500 cycles without any loss of capacity.
 That is why they are considered for storing energy in the electrical grid.
 Another advantage of the battery is the flexibility since the liquid electrolyte is placed in a flexible polymer, the pouch could be bent in any shape and still the battery provides the same voltage.

 Aluminium is the most abundant metal found naturally on Earth

 The only problem that this Aluminium battery currently has is its voltage – it produces about half the voltage of a typical lithium battery. phone Other than that, it has huge potential.
 It would charge up your phone in a minute, it has got inexpensive electrodes, good safety, flexibility, and long cycle life.
 If the voltage problem is solved, it would seriously revolutionise smartphone batteries and aid in green communication.